jakobwesthoff/jlif/README.md

 # jlif - JSON Line Formatter

-A command-line tool for processing and formatting JSON data from streaming input sources.
+A command-line tool for quickly scanning multi-object JSON logs and data streams, handling both single-line and multi-line JSON objects mixed with non-JSON content.

 ## Overview

-jlif processes continuous text streams from standard input, identifies JSON objects (both single-line and multi-line), and formats them for improved readability while passing through non-JSON content unchanged.
+jlif processes continuous text streams from standard input, intelligently detecting JSON objects that may span multiple lines (such as pretty-printed JSON in logs), and formats them for improved readability while preserving non-JSON content unchanged.
+This makes it ideal for scanning application logs, API responses, and data streams where JSON objects are mixed with other text content.

 ## Installation